patriciogonzalezvivo/thebookofshaders/07/README.md

 ### More about shapes and distance fields

 Distance fields can be use to draw almost everything.
-Obviously the complex the shape is, the more complicated the equation will be.
+Obviously the complex the shape is, the more complicated the equation will be, but it pays off; a convenient feature of this technique is the ability to smooth edges.

-<div class="codeAndCanvas" data="line.frag"></div>

-A really convenient feature of DF is the ability to smooth edges.
 Because the “topological” nature of them, sharp edges get blended together producing softer edges the more away you are from the center you sample.
 This is particularly useful on fonts rendering.

 Take a look to the following code and note how the space is remaped in this topographical.
 Like concentric rings of a Zen garde the distance field values get smooth and rounders the further away they are from the center.